deeda/VLAB-DeepLearning-9-12-2014/mainevent.md

 Adam - Clairifai

-Can't talk about deep learning without talking about data What happened when machine learning hit big data
+Can't talk about deep learning without talking about data. <br>
+What happened when machine learning hit big data.<br>
-	Data from physical world - pics - audio - sensors etc Data humans produce
+* Data from physical world - pics - audio - sensors etc
+* Data humans produce<br>
 Search/sorting/computing statistics etc - used to be about all about data that was typed by humans - data entry starting with computers - everyone was producing data
-	all this data had to be filtered through the human brain bridging the gap between recorded physical data to measurements of 	physical data and turn it into symbols and use it to search and sort
+* all this data had to be filtered through the human brain
+* bridging the gap between recorded physical data to measurements of 	physical data and turn it into symbols and use it to search and sort<br>
 For EX: take an image and provide meaningful contextual tags/info
 	drags pic - shows tags based on the image of trees (pic of trees) VW - auto - vehicle volkswagen mini transportation (pic of VW bug)